What style of hearing aid is best?

 This means that they are less conspicuous and depending on your remaining level of hearing can be used as more of a support to that, as more of the ear bowl itself is left open thus allowing your ear to continue to perform its residual functionality.

-Also known as Full Shell hearing aids, this type of aid is designed as a single unit which completely fills the outer ear.
-They are probably one of the most visible types of hearing aids, however they are also one of the most simple to operate as they can feature a range of on-aid controls for changing volume, switching programmes etc.
+Also known as Full Shell hearing aids, this type of aid is designed as a single unit that completely fills the outer ear.
+They are probably one of the most visible types of hearing aids, however, they are also one of the most simple to operate as they can feature a range of on-aid controls for changing volume, switching programmes etc.

-Their larger size also means that functions such as battery replacement is much easier and they can hold the larger battery types, meaning that In The Ear Hearing Aids (ITE) can be a great choice for people with dexterity issues, or those who need a high powered hearing aid.
+Their larger size also means that functions such as battery replacement are much easier and they can hold the larger battery types, meaning that In The Ear Hearing Aids (ITE) can be a great choice for people with dexterity issues or those who need a high powered hearing aid.